wangziblake/PISF/README.md

 Python environment should be: python=3.6.13, pytorch=1.10.1

 Implementation tips: If you want to test on your own collected data, they should be stored in the same format as the demo data we provided and be 8-coil or compressed/extended to 8-coil.
-(Note: The code of a much more coil-number-flexible version PISFC proposed in the published paper is currently under collation.)
+(Note: The code of a much more coil-number-flexible version PISFC proposed in the published paper is available from the corresponding author upon reasonable request.)

 Data availability: All used public datasets are available at their websites, including https://fastmri.org, http://www.mridata.org, and https://ocmr.info.
 Other in-house MRI datasets from our own collection are available from the corresponding author upon reasonable request.